wpsimon09/OpenGL/README.md

 # Scene

-In the scene you are able to move around with your mouse and with W, A, S, D
+In the scene, you are able to move around with your mouse and with W, A, S, D

 # Building

 **YOU THEORETICALLY NEED TO ONLY CLONE THE REPO IN ORDER FOR IT TO WORK**

+**BUT DONT FORGET TO REBUILD YOUR SOLUTION**

-(and of course, opening the solution using Visual Studio 2022)
+(and of course, opening the solution using Visual Studio 2022, and)

 This project contains several 3rd party libraries like glm, glad etc...